-No. Respondent and date submission received Summary of submitters comments Council Officers' response 67 Property Council of Australia (11/11/19) Proposes Council apply a timeframe to the Actions in the LSPS.
+No. Respondent and date submission received Summary of submitters comments Council Officers' response 67 Property Council of Australia (11/11/19) a.
+Proposes Council apply a timeframe to the Actions in the LSPS.
 The final LSPS has applied short, medium and long-term timeframes to each Action. b.
 Recommends Council work with adjoining councils and the State Government to accelerate master planning for the Sydney Metro West station precincts.
 Council is supportive of aligning growth with the delivery of city-shaping infrastructure (such as the Sydney Metro West).
 The future land use planning process for the areas around the future Sydney Metro West stations will be required to reference the strategic planning framework of the LSPS, LHS and the final GPOP PIC.
 This framework asserts the importance of sequencing housing development with the necessary infrastructure to support this growth.
 Therefore, land use changes ahead of the delivery of the Sydney Metro West is not supported due to the need to align land use change and growth with infrastructure development. c.
 Has concerns at the Housing Diversity Criteria.
 The need for Housing Diversity Precincts has been strongly argued in the LHS.
 However, on account of a few submissions seeking clarification on the Housing Diversity Precinct Criteria in the LSPS, this criteria has been amended. d.
 Seeks direct consultation when local character statements are being prepared.
 The methodology utilised will be consistent with any guidelines set by DPIE, including any consultation requirements.
 Changes to enact these new local character areas would be undertaken as a part of a Planning Proposal process, which requires consultation. e.
 Supports the retainment of Local Urban Services Hubs for small industries local services and last-mile logistics.
 Noted.
-68 City of Ryde (8/11/19) Noted.
-This submission was forwarded to Council's Social Outcomes Team for their information.
+68 City of Ryde (8/11/19) a.
+Supports the preparation of the Affordable Housing Noted.
+Contribution Scheme.
+Welcomes the opportunity to share information.
+This submission was forwarded to Council's Social Outcomes Team for their information. b.
 Welcomes a collaborative approach to planning the Melrose Park Precinct.
 This submission was forwarded to the appropriate Project Officers for their information.
 Is also of the view that the precincts should not proceed without adequate transport infrastructure.
 The LHS explains the sequencing around the Melrose Park North and South Precincts.
-69 Western Sydney University This submission has been prepared in relation to WSU landholdings at: Noted.
+69 Western Sydney University a.
+This submission has been prepared in relation to WSU landholdings at: Noted.